lubiah/kudadamold/src/routes/blog/_blog/floating-toc-in-css-js.md

 description: A tutorial which show how to generate a floating table of contents
 category: Programming
 image: https://kudadam.sirv.com/blog/designing_a_floating_toc/open_book.jpg
+keywords:
+  - floating toc
-keywords: floating toc, table of contents
+  - table of contents
 date: 2021-04-18
 ---